MusikAnimal/pageviews/README.md

 Pageviews Analysis was once tested with acceptance tests, but after significant maintenance burden and general flakiness of the tests, they have been retired :(

 ### Linters
 The styling of all ES6 and SCSS is enforced with linters.
-You can run these locally with `gulp lint`, and will also be ran when you run `gulp production`.
+You can run these locally with `./node_modules/.bin/gulp lint`, and will also be ran when you run `gulp production`.
 If you need a particular rule to be ignored, you can add exceptions (see [Scss-lint](https://github.com/brigade/scss-lint/blob/master/lib/scss_lint/linter/README.md#disablelinterreason), [Eslint](http://eslint.org/docs/user-guide/configuring)).